-Best flowering plants for gardens
+Best types of flowering plants for gardens

 Single petal varieties, particularly annuals, are more likely to be useful to insects looking for pollen and nectar than multi-petal hybrids.
 The seeds of ornamental grasses, such as millet, are often attractive to birds.